 ** Even worse, when the ponies removed the heart, the once friendly mountain began to attack them as he'd lost his feelings without it.

 * "Would Be Dragonslayer" has a prince trying to ''kill Spike'' for the sake of his beloved.

-* "The Golden Horseshoes" has Mimic falling ill for no reason.
+* "The Golden Horseshoes" has Mimic falling ill for what initially appears to be no reason.
 Her symptoms include weakness, a pale complexion, no appetite, and even the loss of the twinkle in her eye.

-* The chair monster in "The Ghost of Paradise Estate."
+* The living chair monster in "The Ghost of Paradise Estate."